History of the Jews in Baghdad: In the nineteenth century

 In the mid-nineteenth century, the reign of Dawud Pasha of Baghdad saw the leading Jewish families of the city persecuted by the Ottoman governor.
-This led to many of the leading families, such as the Sassoon family as the Judah family, descended from Solomon Ma'tuk, to leave the city for the booming port cities British India.
+This led to many of the leading families, such as the Sassoon family as the Judah family, descended from Solomon Ma'tuk, to leave the city for the booming port cities of British India.
 This was the origin of the trading network and diaspora of Middle Eastern Jews in Asia known as the Baghdadi Jews.
 David Sassoon would come to be seen as the leader of the Baghdadi Jewish trading diaspora and his friend and relative Ezekiel Judah in Calcutta would establish synagogues.

 Stern estimated the Jewish population in his day at 16,000, as against 1,500 Christians and 40,000 Moslems.
 The Jews were at that time divided into Persian and Arabian.
 On March 27, 1845, a "herem" (ban) was launched against all who had any connection with the missionaries (compare "Narrative of a Mission of Inquiry to the Jews from the Church of Scotland," 1848, ii.
 373).
 In 1860, H. Petermann of Berlin found 1,300 Jewish families in Baghdad, of whom 2,300 persons paid the poll-tax.
 The oldest Jewish families, he says, came there from Ana on the Euphrates.
 According to Vital Cuinet ("La Turquie d'Asie," iii.
 66, 97, 104), in the year 1890, there were 53,800 Jews in the vilayet of Baghdad, of whom 52,500 lived in Baghdad, 500 in Hilla, and 800 in Kerbela.
 He gives the number of primary schools as 52, of synagogues as 22, and of cemeteries 2.
 The women and young children were at that time engaged in manufacturing what is called the "agabani," a garment made of European stuffs embroidered with India silk.
 The trade in Babylonian and Assyrian antiquities is largely in the hands of the Jews of Baghdad (Delitzsch, "Babylon," 2d edition, 1901, p.
 5).